 Lyme disease, for example, is most commonly spread by blacklegged ticks, also called deer ticks, in their poppy seed-size nymph stage.
 Another thing to keep in mind, Mather says, is that only some ticks will harbor disease-causing bacteria in the first place.
 Among blacklegged ticks in most places in the Northeast, an estimated 20 percent of nymphs and 50 percent of adult females carry the bacteria that cause Lyme disease.

-The CDC estimates that more than 300,000 people are infected with Lyme disease each year, with reported cases most common among middle-aged adults and young children.
+The CDC estimates that approximately 300,000 people are diagnosed with Lyme disease each year, with reported cases most common among middle-aged adults and young children.
 Susan Paskewitz, an entomology professor at the University of Wisconsin-Madison, says the prevalence of Lyme cases among middle-aged adults has to do with behavior and activities, like spending more time outdoors, rather than any sort of biological susceptibility.

 Tick-borne illnesses can pose serious health risks, especially for older adults, says CDC spokesperson Kate Fowlie.
 One such disease is babesiosis, also transmitted by blacklegged ticks, which causes flu-like symptoms and can be life-threatening for older adults and those with compromised immune systems.